tdelphi1981/LumiX/tutorials/timetabling/step2_database_integration/README.md

 ## Overview

 This is the second step in the High School Course Timetabling tutorial.
-It extends Step 1 by integrating a **SQLite database** for data storage and solution persistence.
+It extends Step 1 by integrating **SQLAlchemy ORM** with a SQLite database for data storage and solution persistence.

 The optimization model is identical to Step 1, but:
-- **Input data** is loaded from a database instead of Python lists
+- **Direct ORM queries**: Data is queried from database on-demand, not pre-loaded into lists
+- **No intermediate lists**: True ORM pattern - query only what's needed when it's needed
+- **from_model() integration**: LumiX queries database directly for variable creation
 - **Solutions** are saved to the database for future reference
+- **Type-safe operations** with IDE autocomplete support
 - **Data management** is separated from optimization logic

 ## What's New in Step 2

 ### Key Changes from Step 1

-1. **Data Storage**: All entities (teachers, classrooms, lectures, etc.) stored in SQLite database
-2. **Data Loading**: Model reads data from database tables instead of Python lists
+1. **SQLAlchemy ORM**: Use declarative models instead of Python dataclasses
+2. **Direct Database Queries**: Query data on-demand without pre-loading into lists
+3. **True ORM Pattern**: No intermediate Python lists - database is the source of truth
+4. **from_model() Integration**: LumiX queries database directly for variable creation
+5. **Type Safety**: IDE autocomplete for ORM model attributes
-3. **Solution Persistence**: Optimization results saved to `schedule_assignments` table
+6. **Solution Persistence**: Optimization results saved to `schedule_assignments` table
-4. **Database Operations**: CRUD operations for all entities
+7. **Cached Helpers**: Performance optimization with cached class-classroom compatibility checks
-5. **Data Consistency**: Database constraints ensure referential integrity
+8. **Data Consistency**: Database foreign key constraints ensure referential integrity

 ### Why Use a Database?